 - What are the volume and pricing of processors for mobile PCs, desktop PCs, and PC servers?
 Where are PC processors going when they're not going into PCs?

-- How quickly will ARM-based microprocessors enter the PC and server spaces, and what market conditions are necessary for ARM vendors to succeed?
+- How are ARM-based microprocessors from AppliedMicro, Cavium, and Samsung fairing in the PC and server spaces, and what market conditions are necessary for ARM vendors to succeed?

-- What will be the impact on NAND flash memory in the PC, including NAND caches and solid state disk (SSD) drives?
+- What will be the impact of NAND flash memory on the PC, including solid state disk (SSD) drives and hybrid hard disk drives (H-HDDs)?